3000 Administration

 3230 ORGANIZATION CHART

-An organization chart for the district shall be prepared by the Superintendent of Schools and approved by the Board of Education to delineate clear lines of responsibility and the established relationships of all employees within the district organization.
+An organization chart for the district shall be prepared by the Superintendent and approved by the Board of Education to delineate clear lines of responsibility and the established relationships of all employees within the district organization.
 The organization chart will be updated by the Superintendent periodically.

 Appendix C – Organization Chart